UoMResearchIT/wrf-docker/README.md

-# WRF, WPS, and WRF-4DVAR docker containers
+# WRF, WPS, WRF-Chem, and WRF-4DVAR docker containers

 These are container images for the [Weather and Research Forecasting](https://github.com/wrf-model/WRF) model.
-The `wrf-wps` container contains the WRF and WPS programs, while the `wrf-4dvar` container contains the WRF-4DVAR programs.
+The `wrf-wps` container contains the WRF and WPS programs, while the `wrf-chem` container containst the WRF-Chem program, and the `wrf-4dvar` container contains the WRF-4DVAR programs.
 They are designed for use with [Common Workflow Language](https://www.commonwl.org/) (CWL) tool descriptors and workflows.